vincentjoseph/docker-psysh/README.md

 ```
 docker start aw_psysh
 ```
-exec the container each time you want to use PsySH
+Execute the container each time you want to use PsySH :
 ```
-docker exec -ti aw_psysh psysh <option>
+docker exec -ti aw_psysh php psysh <option>
 ```

 ## Install alias :